 Thon Hotel Nordlys **** Bodø

 Thon Hotel Nordlys is centrally located close to the marina and main harbour in Bodø.
 The hotel has magnificent views out over the Vestfjord to the Lofoten Wall mountains.
 The hotel is associated with Egon Restaurant which is where breakfast is served plus a varied dinner menu of light meals including steaks, hamburgers, pizzas and fish dishes.
 The hotel also has a bar plus a free Nespresso coffee machine in the Reception area.
-Taber clients receive a superior room with a double bed or twin beds, both with private shower and WC, hairdryer, phone, mini-bar, and TV with a variety of channels plus free WiFi.
+All our featured holidays are based on a superior room with a double bed or twin beds, both with private shower and WC, hairdryer, phone, mini-bar, and TV with a variety of channels plus free WiFi.
 All superior rooms have a view of Bodø marina/harbour.

 This award-winning centrally located hotel offers superb service, high-quality rooms and a diverse range of facilities.
 All rooms have a private bathroom with shower or bathtub and are furnished with an armchair and table as welll as all modern facilities to make your stay comfortable and memorable.

 The Restaurant Nidelven has been awarded Norway’s best hotel breakfast over the last several years.
 If you've ever experienced a Norwegian breakfast you know what a accolade this really is - the competition is extremely high!
 The restaurant offers a modern menu inspired by the international trends within culinary arts, and we recommend soaking up the atmosphere in the hotel's bar afterwards...

 Scandic Ishavshotel ****, Tromsø